grifma/treatify-web3/README.md

     truffle develop
     ```

 2. Compile and migrate the smart contracts.
-Note inside the development console we don't preface commands with `truffle`.
     ```javascript
     compile
     migrate
     ```

-3. In the `client` directory, we run the React app.
+3. In the `client` directory, run the React app.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // in another terminal (i.e. not in the truffle develop prompt) cd client